abkrim/gitlab-ci-laravel/README.md

 - **Original Author**: [@edbizarro](https://github.com/edbizarro)
 - **Original License**: MIT

 The original project provided Docker images optimized for GitLab CI with multiple PHP versions (7.3, 7.4, 8.0, 8.3) and different variants (Alpine, FPM, Chromium).
-This fork maintains the philosophy and structure of the original project, but focuses solely on PHP 8.3 with pnpm as the Node.js package manager.
+This fork maintains the philosophy and structure of the original project, but focuses on modern PHP versions with pnpm as the Node.js package manager.

 ### Why This Fork?

 - The original project appears to have limited maintenance
-- Specific need to maintain only PHP 8.3 in active development
+- Focus on modern PHP versions with active development
 - Migration from Yarn to pnpm for better performance and dependency management
 - Independent maintenance without depending on the original project
+- Flexible approach to add new PHP versions as needed

 If the original project returns to regular activity, it's recommended to consider contributing directly to that repository.